House Oversight Committee votes to subpoena Attorney General Pam Bondi to testify in Epstein probe

 The Justice Department did not immediately respond to a request for comment.

 The Oversight Committee had issued a subpoena to the Justice Department for documents related to Epstein last August.
 Legislation passed with bipartisan support from Congress last year, which was signed by President Trump in November, also required the Justice Department to disclose all material from its investigation into Epstein.
-Millions of records were made public as a result of the law, with the last tranche of documents released in late January.
+Millions of records were made public as a result of the law, called the Epstein Files Transparency Act, with the last tranche of documents released in late January.

 Ahead of the vote, Rep. James Comer, a Republican from Kentucky who chairs the Oversight Committee, said Bondi has offered to provide a briefing to members at the Justice Department on the Epstein-related files and "anything else pertaining to that."